Aboriginal Settlements on the Petitcodiac River

 Historic Transportation Route

-A more important portage left the Petitcodiac River about three km south of the present day village of Petitcodiac.
-From here, a 24-km portage would take the Mi’gmaq travelers to the Washademoak River, today known as the Canaan River.
+A more important portage left the Petitcodiac River about 3 km south of the present-day village of Petitcodiac.
+From here, a 24 km portage would take the Mi’gmaq travellers to the Washademoak River, today known as the Canaan River.
 From this river, they could reach Washademoak Lake and then canoe to the Saint John River.
 Leaving the Saint John, the Mi’gmaq would portage around Grand Falls, take the Madawaska River, reach Notre-Dame-du-Lac, and Rivière-du-Loup, and finally make their way to the mighty St. Lawrence River.

 The national importance of the portage from the Petitcodiac to the Washademoak was recognized in 1937, when the Historic Sites and Monument Board of Canada erected a cairn as a monument near the village of Petitcodiac.
 The inscription on the plaque reads as follows:

 Prehistoric Indian Portage

 The ancient route later used by the French from Acadia to the Upper Saint John and Quebec left the Petitcodiac near this point, crossed to North River and continued to the Washademoak Canaan River.